UPDATE: This startup business loans post was originally published on 14 May 2019 and updated on 14 January 2021.

 You’ve got a brilliant business idea with great market potential … but how do you get your startup off the ground?
 Starting capital is often an insurmountable hurdle for many aspiring entrepreneurs.
 But don’t worry, we’ve done all the hard work for you.
 In this article we’ll let you in on a couple of secrets about startup business loans, including government funded business loans.

 Editor’s note: Nothing gets the word out about your new product or service like a website.
-Build one quickly with WordPress Websites from GoDaddy.
+Build one quickly with WordPress Hosting from GoDaddy.
 It’s all the fun of WordPress without the upkeep.

 Applying for startup business loans